Rishi-Vyas-Magesh/FaceMatching-App-with-UI-in-AWS/README.md

 # FaceMatching-App-with-UI-in-AWS

 This is a fascinating project in which I have used my knowledge and Intrest in "Computer Vision" to come-up with a Limited Face recognition App which runs on an EC2 instance launced in AWS.
+I had no prior experience in app coding ir UI(html) but with the advent of AI, it only makes sense to use tools available around us to make our lives better.

 Let me Explain with Brief Steps:

 Step-1: I created an AWS free tier account where i have 1 year free access to use services.